nfisher23/nickolasfisher.com/content/blog/Working-with-Nested-Attributes-DynamoDB-and-the-Java-SDK-20.md

 ```

-Given the primary key as a composite partition and sort key, where here it is &#34;Motorola&#34; as the partition and &#34;G1&#34; as the sort, there are three nested attribute types in play:
+Given the primary key as a composite partition and sort key, where here it is "Motorola" as the partition and "G1" as the sort, there are three nested attribute types in play:

 - **A list of attributes**.
 Note that these could be further nested attributes if we want, in this case we just put two scalar attributes in \[string and number\]
 - **String Set**.
 This is exactly what it sounds like: a set of string values.